ALive-research/Slicer-Liver/Docs/adr/0013-layerdm-pipeline-pattern.md

   `pytest --render-interactive=5` a developer sees the same assertions execute on visible pixels.

-The T2 LiverResections PR therefore **delivers the "real-view fixture" deferred by PR #316** — the missing piece of the ADR-0008 test pyramid that the pytest scaffold left as a TODO.
+The T3 ResectogramPipeline tranche therefore **delivers the "real-view fixture" deferred by PR #316** (carried through T2 LiverResections to T3) — the missing piece of the ADR-0008 test pyramid that the pytest scaffold left as a TODO; it un-skips the launched Pipeline-dispatch test.

 ### 10. Pipeline class skeleton (illustrative)